bipio-server/bipio/README.md

 BipIO can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.

-Follow <a href="https://twitter.com/bipioapp" class="twitter-follow-button" data-show-count="false">@bipioapp</a> on Twitter for regular news and updates.
+Follow <a href="https://twitter.com/bipioapp" class="twitter-follow-button" data-show-count="false">@bipioapp</a> on Twitter for regular news and updates, or `/join #bipio` on Freenode IRC.

 ### Concept